Selling a Used RV Florida: 10 Expert Tips to Get Top Dollar

 Tip #2 – Define Your Unique Selling Proposition (USP)

-Your unique selling proposition is what sets your RV apart from the hundreds of other similar units for sale in Florida.
+Your unique selling proposition is what sets your RV apart from the hundreds of other similar units for sale in Florida when selling a used RV.
 It's the answer to: "Why should a buyer choose YOUR RV over all the others?"

 Once you identify your USP, feature it prominently in your headline, photos, and listing description.
 Make it impossible for buyers to miss what makes your RV special.